Practical advice for sleep, eating and behaviour issues in babies, toddlers and children up to 11 years old.

 - Toilet training

-- Sleep, toilet training and eating problems/selective eating in children with ASD (autism)
+- Sleep, toilet training and eating problems/selective eating in children with ASD (autism), ADHD, ADD, dyslexia and developmental delay

 - Introduction of a floor bed (Montessori style sleeping) – a very gentle approach to sleep training!
 Ideal for those mums who won’t leave their baby to cry.